ablaom/AreAutomaticsMoreFuelEfficient/README.md

 For details of the following analysis, see the Julia notebook in the Appendix.

-1. As the problem here is fairly well-formulated, further consultation with the client was not deemed necessary.
+1. *Problem interpretation.* I assume that "transmission type" refers to whether a car is manual or automatic.
+"Fuel efficiency" refers to distance travelled per unit of fuel (miles per gallon).

-2. *Identify relevant variables.* The supplied data already includes the fuel efficiency of cars in miles per gallon, denoted `mpg` below, and the transmission type of each car, automatic or manual, denoted `am`.
+2. *Identify relevant variables.* The supplied data already includes the miles per gallon, denoted `mpg`, and the transmission type, `am`, of cars.
 It was difficult to see how the other characteristics could add further information and they were consequently ignored.

 3. The "target" variable `mpg` is continuous and the "independent" variable `ac` is boolean.
 There are several very well-known